oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 4. Adding an organziation to the application
 5. Running the application

+ > If you would like to skip **Setting up the Todo application** and **Enhancing the application with a new API** steps and jump to the Workflows part, [check out the fully built project on GitHub](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/workflows-workshop-completed).

 ### Getting the Todo application
 In this step, you will get the Todo application.